jejacks0n/teaspoon/README.md

 ### Writing your first spec

-The install generator it will bootstrap you with a `spec/javascripts` directory.
+The install generator will bootstrap you with a `spec/javascripts` directory.
 Teabag will automatically pick up any specs written in that folder that are named `[classname]_spec.js` (or .js.coffee/.coffee).

-Here we're going to write the spec in CoffeeScript using Jasmine.
+Here we're going to write the spec in CoffeeScript using [Jasmine](#jasmine), the default option, though Teabag also supports [Mocha](#mocha).

 Open a file `spec/javascripts/calculator_spec.coffee` in your favorite editor.